Suffolk

 Emergency services related deaths (2019 onwards) Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary Critical information about septicaemia risk from NHS 111 was not transferred to ambulance crews and GPs, hindering clinical decision-making.
+Concerns summary (AI summary) Critical information about septicaemia risk from NHS 111 was not transferred to ambulance crews and GPs, hindering clinical decision-making.
 Additionally, ambulance delay notifications for urgent cases are inadequate, risking rapid patient deterioration.

 Kerry Hunter